-PANS is a medical condition in which symptoms affect a student’s ability to attend school and learn.
+PANS PANDAS is a medical condition in which symptoms affect a student’s ability to attend school and learn.

-PANS not only impacts the physical health of a student but also causes psychological, neurological, behavioral, and developmental difficulties.
+PANS PANDAS not only impacts the physical health of a student but also causes psychological, neurological, behavioral, and developmental difficulties.

 Symptomology and symptom severity vary from student to student and even from flare to flare in the same student.
 The goal of treatment is to achieve full recovery in order to prevent the student’s condition from becoming a chronic, debilitating illness.
 Treatment includes medical protocols as well as therapeutic practices.
 School accommodations are an essential component of a thorough and appropriate treatment protocol.